top of page

 Oovi represented an online mental health organization that I co-founded to provide metrics and tools for your mental health journey, a community through group therapy sessions that would create an atmosphere that was open and free from judgment, and private sessions to take a deeper look at the progress and efforts someone has made.
 Oovi was more than a project to me, though; it was something that was intrinsically connected to my values.
 Seeing my grandmother go through the worst forms of therapy, where unhealthy behaviors were masqueraded under the guise of therapeutic boundaries, made me realize the need to create a better option.
 Seeing this motivated me to create a mental health system that worked alongside traditional therapy, acting as a metric, guide, and community through life's messy moments.

 The undertaking allowed me to shift my focus from the pursuit of perfectionism to the individuals that we were helping.
 One Tuesday night stands out particularly.
 The group session was made up exclusively of males, and the mood amongst them was one that was evident with a strong sense of camaraderie.
-Later on, three of the six participants came to me with the aim of starting a communication platform outside the sessions—a place where they could trade information and offer support to each other.
+Later on, three of the six participants came to me to start a communication platform outside the sessions—a place where they could exchange information and offer support to each other.
 After asking the other participants about the possible benefits of this project, the feedback was that it was both needed and obvious, prompting the creation of the posting forum.

 The forum was left out of the initial Oovi plan but soon became an essential part of our group.
-The members provided each other with support, shared individual stories, and started to build relationships that went beyond the official sessions.
+The members provided each other with support, shared personal stories, and began building relationships that extended beyond the official sessions.
 Seeing this change made me understand an important fact: the attention was not about me or my perfectionistic nature—it was about them, the people that I am serving.

 The forum served not only to engage current members but to also attract prospective new participants.
 It evolved to be a place where people craved connection and a feeling of belonging.
 This experience served to strengthen my belief that organizations and communities thrive where the interests of customers or members are placed higher than the goals of the organization.